dullhunk/whats-the-story-learning-glory/index.md

     + Ben Chapman [blogs.manchester.ac.uk/itl/2022/09/26/teacher-of-the-year-2021-fbmh-education-engagement-and-entertainment/](https://blogs.manchester.ac.uk/itl/2022/09/26/teacher-of-the-year-2021-fbmh-education-engagement-and-entertainment/)

 * **Collaborative Award for Teaching Excellence** (CATE) recognises and celebrates [collaborative work that has had a demonstrable impact on teaching and learning](https://www.advance-he.ac.uk/awards/teaching-excellence-awards/collaborative-award-for-teaching-excellence)
-    +  any CATE winners from Manchester yet?
-It looks like there haven't been
+    +  No CATE winners from Manchester yet as far as I can see

+*PROBLEM NO. 2* Teachers don't tell their teaching and learning stories, so there'e nothing for the communications team to overlook.

+So what's your story, learning glory?

 <!--
 ### Jekyll Themes